Dr. Katz's Summary:

-Instructions: 1.
-Floss your teeth thoroughly so that the dental floss passes through all places where your teeth contacts your gums.
+- Use TheraBreath Medicated Dental Floss and floss your teeth thoroughly so that the dental floss passes through all places where your teeth contacts your gums.
 Pay special attention to the teeth toward the rear of your mouth.
 You may need to use more than one piece of dental floss for entire mouth.

 - After you are done flossing, gently scrape your tongue with the rounded edge of the Tongue Scraper 4-5 strokes, moving the tongue cleaner forward each time.
 This will help in removing the mucous layer which has been protecting the bacteria living on your tongue.
 (Do not scrape vigorously to the point of bleeding; just firm enough to remove the mucous layer.)

 - Rinse off the Tongue Scraper, then apply a small amount of TheraBreath/ PerioTherapy/ TheraBreath PLUS Toothpaste to the rounded edge of the Tongue Scraper and gently scrape another 4-5 strokes.
 This step applies the powerful oxygenating toothgel to the newly exposed surface of your tongue, thus allowing the oxygenating action to begin.
 Reach as far back as possible without gagging.
 DO NOT RINSE.
 You can then wash off the tongue scraper after this step.
 Ideally, you want to allow the toothgel to stay on the surface of your tongue while you brush normally.